PhillChris/CSC207-project/phase1/README.txt

 --

-MONTHLYEXPENDITURE: Gets the average expenditure this month for the given user.
+MONTHLYEXPENDITURE: Gets a list of average daily expenditures for each month for a given user.

 Usage:
 MONTHLYEXPENDITURE | cardholderemail@fakemail.io